 And like the big-box stores, Stokes starts hyping the sale early.
-Two weeks before Black Friday, Stokes uses Infusionsoft by Keap to ask all of his contacts whether they’d like to join an early notification list for Black Friday details.
+Two weeks before Black Friday, Stokes uses Keap to ask all of his contacts whether they’d like to join an early notification list for Black Friday details.
 By joining the list, customers also get access to the sale four hours earlier than the general public.
 When customers opt in by clicking a link, the software automatically tags them appropriately, allowing Stokes to deliver on the promotional emails they asked for.

 Over the course of Thanksgiving week and weekend, the early birds receive about twice as many promotional emails as the contacts that didn’t sign up.
 From Black Friday through the weekend, Stokes sends a series of increasingly urgent, automated emails about the promotion: $100 off of a purchase (the average sale is $550).
 The same offer, previously unadvertised, is offered on Cyber Monday as a last-minute bonus.